Web3 Actions

 Configuring Web3 Actions to listen for EVM events emitted by a transaction execution allows you to respond to significant changes logged by these events.
 You can achieve this by using the eventEmitted operator, which supports the following nested properties:

-To use the eventEmitted filter, the contract must be verified and added to the project in the Tenderly Dashboard.
+To use the eventEmitted filter with name or parameters, the contract must be verified and added to the project in the Tenderly Dashboard.
+Use id (topic hash) for unverified contracts.

-Below is an example of a Web3 Action that will be invoked when either TxSubmission or TxConfirmation event is emitted when the smart contract is executed at the address 0x418d..9d45 on network 3.
+Below is an example of a Web3 Action that will be invoked when either TxSubmission or TxConfirmation event is emitted when the smart contract is executed at the address 0x418d..9d45 on Sepolia.

 txSubmittedOrConfirmed: